 - Funding is provided by CCPS and Title III Part A under ESEA.

-*FastTrack to Success Programs is a two-year, center-based English immersion program serving students between the ages of 17 and 22.
-Criteria for entry, progress, and exit are based on a student’s age and level of English language proficiency.
+*FastTrack to Success is a two-year, center-based English immersion program serving students between the ages of 17 and 22.
+Criteria for entry, progress and exit are based on a student’s age, academic history, and level of English language proficiency.